 - 23.14 The President shall serve a term of two years and may seek re-election in accordance with this Constitution.
-However, the President may not serve consecutive terms and must observe a minimum break of two years before being eligible for re-election. - 23.15 Vice Presidents shall hold office for a term of two years but shall, subject to this Constitution, be eligible for re-election. - 23.16 The elected members of Council referred to in 23.1(c) shall hold office for a term of one year but shall, subject to this Constitution, be eligible for re-election. - 23.17 The elected candidates shall commence their term of office upon the conclusion of the Annual General Meeting at which they are elected.
+However, the President may not serve consecutive terms and must observe a minimum break of two years before being eligible for re-election. - 23.15 Vice Presidents shall hold office for a term of two years but shall, subject to this Constitution, be eligible for re-election. - 23.16 The elected members of Council referred to in Clause 21.1(a) and 23.1(c) shall hold office for a term of one year but shall, subject to this Constitution, be eligible for re-election. - 23.17 The elected candidates shall commence their term of office upon the conclusion of the Annual General Meeting at which they are elected. - 23.18 No President shall be entitled to serve for more than two consecutive terms.